mondeja/mdpo/docs/rationale.rst

   for these parts that have been updated...
 It just doesn't make sense.
 * **Redundancy**: There are parts of Markdown files that don't need to be translated, like code blocks.
-You can tell to the translators that they must not translate content inside blocks of text wich starts and ends with triple backticks (``\```), but at the end of the day, you will have blocks of code translated.
+You can tell to the translators that they must ignore that content inside blocks of text wich starts and ends with triple backticks (``\```), but at the end of the day, you will have blocks of code translated.
 These blocks, as well as other parts of the source file, must be hidden to the translator.